SEEMING ERRORS IN GOD’S PERFECT WORD IF IT IS NOT RIGHTLY DIVIDED

 We can see therefore, that there is no contradiction in these two passages.
 But only if we see that I Timothy was not written in the same dispensation as was I Corinthians can we avoid this apparent contradiction.

-The answer lies in the fact that Matthew was written at a time when the tribulation was imminent.
-But after the end of the Acts period, when Israel had been set aside, the imminent return of Christ, and the tribulation that would precede it, was no longer what believers were looking for.
+The answer lies in the fact that after the end of the Acts period, when Israel had been set aside, the imminent return of Christ, and the tribulation that would precede it, was no longer what believers were looking for.

 So in the dispensation that preceded the present dispensation the tribulation was imminent and a “quiet and peaceable life” was not the expected one.
 But in the dispensation of the mystery, the tribulation is no longer imminent because all prophecies concerning Israel have been put in abeyance with the divorcing of Israel.
 Therefore, in the present dispensation it is an appropriate prayer that we might live a quiet and peaceable life.

 This paper was written by Joyce Pollard.
 If you would like to respond please e-mail me at: email@example.com